My Thesis: The Manuscript Poetry of Thomas St Nicholas and the Writing of ‘Scripturalism’ in Early Modern Britain.

 '"A Desire for Destiny": Gideon and the Theology of Purpose in Renaissance England', Thameside Church: Theology Lecture Series (Reading) 2016.

-Co-editing with Elizabeth Clarke: The People's Piety: Devotional Writing in Print and Manuscript in Early Modern England (under contract with Manchester University Press, forthcoming 2019).
+Co-editing with Elizabeth Clarke: People and Piety: Devotional Identities and Religious Writing in Early Modern Britain, Manchester University Press (forthcoming, 2019).

-Co-editing with Iman Sheeha: Door-Bolts, Thresholds, and Peep-Holes: Liminality and Domestic Spaces in Early Modern England (a special issue for the Early Modern Literary Studies Journal, forthcoming 2019).
+Co-editing with Iman Sheeha: Door-Bolts, Thresholds, and Peep-Holes: Liminality and Domestic Spaces in Early Modern England, a special issue for Literature Compass (forthcoming, 2019).

 Selected Conference Papers